-| Treated lumber is used to preserve
+Treated lumber is used

-the picture above.
+concrete as in the picture above.

-Chromated copper arsenate (CCA) is a wood preservative used for
+Chromated copper arsenate (CCA) is a wood preservative

-marine borers.
-It also improves the weather-resistance of treated timber
+It also improves the weather-resistance of

-and may assist paint adherence in the long term.
+treated timber and may assist paint adherence in the long term.

-Timber or lumber that is treated with a preservative generally have
+Timber or lumber that is treated with a preservative

-weakened by various types of fungi, bacteria or insects.
+become weakened by various types of fungi, bacteria or insects.

 CCA is known by many trade names, including the world-wide brand